Reuh/anselme/LANGUAGE.md

 Note that alias have priority over normal identifiers; if both an identifier and an alias have the same name, the alias will be used.

 The main purpose of aliases is translation.
-When saving the state of your game's script, Anselme will store the name of the variables and their contents, and require the name to be the same when loading the save later, in order to correctly restore their values.
+When saving the state of your game's script, Anselme will store the name of the persistent variables and their contents, and require the name to be the same when loading the save later, in order to correctly restore their values.

-This behaviour is fine if you only have one language; but if you want to translate your game, this means the translations will need to keep using the original, untranslated variables and functions names if it wants to be compatible with saves in differents languages.
+This behaviour is fine if you only have one language; but if you want to translate your game, this means the translations will need to keep using the original, untranslated persistent variables and functions names if it wants to be compatible with saves in differents languages.
 Which is not very practical or nice to read.

 Anselme's solution is to keep the original name in the translated script file, but alias them with a translated name.
 This way, the translated script can be written withou constantly switching languages:

 ```
 (in the original, english script)
-:player name = "John Pizzapone"
+:@player name = "John Pizzapone"

 Hi {player name}!

 (in a translated, french script)
-:player name : nom du joueur = "John Pizzapone"
+:@player name : nom du joueur = "John Pizzapone"

 Salut {nom du joueur} !
 ```